camunda/camunda-docs-manual/content/webapps/welcome/configuration.md

 ```

 # Localization

+Welcome can be localized.
+Camunda maintains English and German translation files.
+You can find and download community maintained translation files at the [Camunda webapp translations repository](https://github.com/camunda/camunda-webapp-translations).

 The localization of the Welcome application is contained in the `app/welcome/locales/` directory.
 This
 directory contains a separate localization file for every available language.
 The file name